 Flight and the Arts has not always been a quiet refuge in an otherwise bustling museum.
 Star Trek in 1992, the Museum’s first popular culture extravaganza, proved so popular that timed tickets had to be issued.
 The same was true for Star Wars: The Magic of Myth in 1997.
 The two exhibitions featured artifacts and images from the iconic science fiction TV show and groundbreaking George Lucas film trilogy.
 You can’t look back on Flight and the Arts without mentioning one of its most memorable attractions.
 When the gallery opened in 1976, it displayed a loaned work by English artist Rowland Emett, a whimsical sculpture called The Exploratory Moon-Probe Lunacycle M.A.U.D.
 In 1980 the Museum acquired its very own Emett sculpture, S.S.
 Pussiewillow II.
 This indescribable kinetic work soon became a favorite of adults and children alike and remained on display for over 10 years.
 In 1989 more of Emett’s quirky contrivances joined the Pussiewillow when Too Late for the Past, Too Early for the Future: Drawings and Things by Rowland Emett opened.
 After that exhibition closed in 1990, Pussiewillow II was finally taken off display.
 Visitors with long memories still ask about it.

-To spark your own memories of these and other shows, I’ve compiled this list, which, to the best of my knowledge, includes the names of every major exhibition (and a few smaller exhibits) that have appeared in Flight and the Arts since 1976.
 You can also find more images of some the gallery’s past exhibitions here.
 So anyhow, thanks for reading this.
 I have to go.
 I’m working on editing the text for our next Flight and the Arts exhibition—Spirit & Opportunity: 10 Years Roving Across Mars.
 It opens in January.